snmaynard/snmaynard.github.com/_posts/2012-12-21-node-error-handling.markdown

 This allows you to split the success and error functionality so there is a clean split between the two.
 You can even call the same callback from multiple event emitters so you can have common error handlers.
 These event emitters come with native support for 'error' events.
 From the docs,

-<em>When an EventEmitter instance experiences an error, the typical action is to emit an 'error' event.
+>When an EventEmitter instance experiences an error, the typical action is to emit an 'error' event.
 Error events are treated as a special case in node.
-If there is no listener for it, then the default action is to print a stack trace and exit the program.</em>
+If there is no listener for it, then the default action is to print a stack trace and exit the program.

 So ensure that any event emitters that emit the error event are listened to, otherwise your app will crash.